clarinho/server-browser-updater/README.txt

 - Preferably put these two files (run-scraper and h2m-server-scraper) in a folder alone

 - Make a backup of your current favourites file and drag the new one into your players2 folder

+# IF IT SAYS PYTHON IS NOT INSTALLED EVEN AFTER RUNNING THE BATCH FILE,
+# INSTALL PYTHON FROM THE MICROSOFT STORE